yemoalakija/michael-jordan-at-chicago-bulls/README.md

 ### Site Structure

-This website has four pages.
-The home page is the default page, legacy, contact-us and Thank-you pages are all accessible from the navigation menu.
+The webiste comprises of 3 navigable sections namely: Home, Legacy and Contact-Us.
+It has a footer at the bottom of this page which has a clickable Youtube link that takes the user to an external page to watch "The Best of Michael Jordan's playoff games"
+The Contact-Us page has a user input form and submit buttom that takes the user to "Thank-you page".
 There is a "Click to return to the homepage" button on the thank-you page.

 ### Design Choices